 How Much Liability Coverage Do I Need?

-How much liability coverage a renter should purchase could widely vary, because it's based on how much you have to lose.
-Homeowners and renters should consider purchasing enough liability to cover their assets, since all assets could be sought in a lawsuit to cover damages.
-By that standard, $100,000 of liability coverage might be plenty for the typical consumer.
+How much liability coverage a renter should purchase could widely vary, because it's based on how much you have to lose, and how often you engage in activities that could lead to a liability claim.
+Homeowners and renters should consider purchasing enough liability coverage to protect their assets.
+By that standard, $100,000 of liability coverage might be plenty for most renters .
 But renters should still consider their own lifestyle and total assets when determining how much coverage to buy.
-Total your bank accounts, brokerage accounts, and other properties to figure out how much you'd have to lose in a worst case scenario to start with.
-Anyone who is unsure should consult a licensed insurance agent in their area.
+If you have a high amount of non-401k savings or other at-risk assets, such as those in a brokerage account, you should consider purchasing liability coverage. .

 How Much Loss of Use Coverage Do I Need?